What is an IRS Tax Lien? How and Why the IRS Files Them

 What is a Notice of a Federal Tax Lien (NFTL)?

 The Notice of a Federal Tax Lien (NTFL) is filed with specific state and local governments to alert the public.
 The Federal tax lien notice is a public document that informs third parties about the existence of a Federal tax lien.
+A properly filed NFTL will identify the taxpayer, tax year, assessment, and release date [Treas.
+Reg. § 301.6323-1(d)(2)].
 One notification can list up to 15 statutory individual tax liens.
 An NTFL, on the other hand, differs from a statutory lien in terms of legality.

 When the IRS Imposes Tax Liens